AVR32: Architecture

 The AVR32 has at least two micro-architectures, the AVR32A and AVR32B.
 These differ in the instruction set architecture, register configurations and the use of caches for instructions and data.

 The AVR32A CPU cores are for inexpensive applications.
 They do not provide dedicated hardware registers for shadowing the register file, status and return address in interrupts.
 This saves chip area at the expense of slower interrupt-handling.

 The AVR32B CPU cores are designed for fast interrupts.
 They have dedicated registers to hold these values for interrupts, exceptions and supervisor calls.
 The AVR32B cores also support a Java virtual machine in hardware.

 The AVR32 instruction set has 16-bit (compact) and 32-bit (extended) instructions, similar to e.g. some ARM, with several specialized instructions not found in older ARMv5 or ARMv6 or MIPS32.
 Several U.S. patents are filed for the AVR32 ISA and design platform.

 Just like the AVR 8-bit microcontroller architecture, the AVR32 was designed for high code density (packing much function in few instructions) and fast instructions with few clock cycles.
 Atmel used the independent benchmark consortium EEMBC to benchmark the architecture with various compilers and consistently outperformed both ARMv5 16-bit (Thumb) code and ARMv5 32-bit (ARM) code by as much as 50% on code-size and 3× on performance.

 Atmel says the "picoPower" AVR32 AT32UC3L consumes less than 0.48 mW/MHz in active mode, which it claimed, at the time, used less power than any other 32-bit CPU.
-Then in March 2015, they claim their new Cortex-M0+-based microcontrollers, using ARM Holdings' ARM architecture, not their own instruction set, "has broken all ultra-low power performance barriers to date."
+Then in March 2015, Amtel claimed their new Cortex-M0+-based microcontrollers using ARM Holdings' ARM architecture, not their own instruction set, "has broken all ultra-low power performance barriers to date" by requiring only 35 μA/MHz.